 you ask this question, be prepared for a discussion, not an amazing

 - Ask the vendor if you can help them with the job.
 Taking liability into consideration they may allow you to help in exchange for an adjusted estimate.
+For example, on a residential tree trimming job, offer to clear the slash after they haul off the log wood.

 There are at least three more important points to consider when hiring a contractor.